egorxe/openglory/README.md

 Most significant current limitations:
 - Only triangle primitives are supported by rasterizer
 - No lighting support
-- Texturing is very simple, no texture filtering support
+- Texturing is very simple with no texture filtering or mipmapping support
-- Only small subset of capabilities required by Open GL ES 1.1 standard are implemented and some implemented features are not standard compliant
+- Only small subset of capabilities required by OpenGL ES 1.1 standard are implemented and some implemented features are not standard compliant
 - Performance is rather poor which is expected and could be somewhat improved

 ### Interface

 For video output OpenGlory uses LiteX framebuffer and video cores.
 DRAM memory interface provided by LiteDRAM is required for framebuffer, texture storage and etc. Currently only wishbone bus is supported for register access to GPU and memory access from it.

-OpenGlory on FPGA could be used from LiteX CPU as demonstrated in NaxRiscV Quake example or from host via Etherbone, Uartbone or something similar.
+OpenGlory on FPGA could be used from LiteX CPU as demonstrated in NaxRiscv Quake example or from host via Etherbone, Uartbone or something similar.
 Only access to DRAM memory and to OpenGlory wishbone registers is required for operation.

 ## Directory structure